 More than 34 million Americans live with diabetes, and another 88 million are in the prediabetes stage.
 Unfortunately, many of them will accept their diagnosis as a part of life and not take the necessary steps to take control of their health.
 We don’t want you to be another statistic.
 Making some lifestyle changes for diabetes may help you in better diabetes management.

 Dr. Farah Khan and our team of experts at Millennium Park Medical Associates in Chicago, Illinois, specialize in treating diabetes, as well as equipping our patients with the education and tools they need to live a healthy life.
 Here are a few things you can do to keep improving your diabetes management.

 Now more than ever, what you eat matters because everything you eat impacts the levels of sugar in your blood.
 While there aren’t technically any foods that are completely off-limits, there are some foods you should try to eat more of than others.

 For example, eating vegetables, fruits, whole grains, and healthy fats as well as low-fat dairy products and lean meats can go a long way in supporting your blood sugar levels and your overall health.

-Always keep in mind that your body turns carbohydrates into sugar, so follow our (or your dietitian’s) guidance for how many carbs you consume at each meal and snack.
+Always keep in mind that your body turns carbohydrates into sugar, so follow our (or your dietitian’s) guidance for how many carbs to include in your daily care plan and consume at each meal and snack.

 You don’t have to climb a rock wall or run a 5K, but you do have to start moving.
 Even seemingly simple exercises like brisk walks or bike rides can have an impact.
 What matters is that you’re getting your heart rate up for around 30 minutes.
 Not only does exercise help control your blood sugar, but it can also reduce your risk for heart disease.
 Bonus: You’ll shed a few extra pounds and find it’s easier to manage stress.